Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Conclusion

 \section{Conclusion}

-This study pioneers the investigation of model inversion attacks on Vision-Language Models, demonstrating for the first time their susceptibility to leaking private visual training data.
+This study pioneers the investigation of MI attacks on VLMs, demonstrating for the first time their susceptibility to leaking private visual training data.
 Our novel token-based and sequence-based inversion strategies reveal significant privacy risks across state-of-the-art and publicly available VLMs.
-These findings underscore the urgent need for robust privacy safeguards as VLMs become more prevalent in real-world applications.
+Particularly, our proposed Sequence-based Model Inversion with Adaptive Token Weighting (SMI-AW) achieves an attack accuracy of 61.21\%.
+These findings underscore the privacy concerns as VLMs become more prevalent in real-world applications. {\bf Additional analysis, limitation and broader impact are included in Supp.}

+\textbf{Acknowledgements.} This research is supported by the National Research Foundation, Singapore under its AI Singapore Programmes (AISG Award No.: AISG2-TC-2022-007); The Agency for Science, Technology and Research (A*STAR) under its MTC Programmatic Funds (Grant No. M23L7b0021).
+This research is supported by the National Research Foundation, Singapore and Infocomm Media Development Authority under its Trust Tech Funding Initiative.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore and Infocomm Media Development Authority.
+The work is sponsored by the SUTD Decentralised Gap Funding Grant.